blocktrail/blocktrail-wallet/README.md

 edit `config.xml` and bump the version

 ### Ionic prepare
-run `ionic prepare` for the version update to take effect and `git commit` with "vX.Y.Z"
+run `ionic prepare` for the version update to take effect and `git commit` any and all changes with "vX.Y.Z".
+tag the release as well in git at this point.

 ### Android
 ```